Toulouse Olympique Broncos: History

 Founded in 1980 as Association Sportive Toulouse Jules-Julien XIII the club joined the amateur ranks in rugby league.
 In 1987 a youth academy was set up running teams from 4 years and up.
 The club was promoted in 1994 after winning the National Division 2 title.
 During the following season the club, after getting into financial trouble, had to withdraw from the league.
 It wasn't until 2010 that a senior side reappeared, they were created to compete in the Elite Two Championship.
 During this time the youth sides had still competed.
 Before the 2012/13 season had started, the senior side moved under the umbrella of city neighbours Toulouse Olympique changing their name to the current one used today.
 In 2015 following Toulouse Olympique's acceptance into the British League 1 competition, the Broncos were moved up to the Elite One Championship to replace the departing Toulouse club and to also act as their feeder team, while also maintaining a Toulouse presence in the French League.
+The team retained their nickname 'Broncos' with the club website using this until the end of the 2016–17 season.
+(Note: Articles on the French Rugby League Federation still used this name for the team until 2020.)
+The following season the team started being referred to as the 'Elite' or 'Elite 1' team, named after the competition they competed in.

 The original club name Toulouse Jules-Julien XIII lives on to this day at the academy level with teams from ages 4 to 20.